ovdojoey/Image-Slide/README.md

 Simple jQuery plugin for image sliding / fading carousal.

 NOTE:  CSS and LESS files are included for custom styling.
-If you are familiar with LESS, it is recommended that you use it so height and width variables update throughout.
+Using LESS is recommended so the height and max-width variables update throughout.
 See http://lesscss.org/#usage.

 For the best performance, use the same size for all images in a set and make sure to update the CSS with the proper widths/max-widths for images and containers.